corda/corda/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for choosing to contribute to Corda.
-As a contributor please read [CONTRIBUTING](../contributing.md) before contributing.

 ## PR Process